Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Constraints

 or, equivalently

-For the representative parameter values chosen above, $|g_V^e| = 0.0015$, $g_V^{ud} = 0.3$, and taking $|g_V^u| \lesssim 0.35$, this bound is satisfied.
-As can be seen from Eq.~(\ref{eq:LEP2appr}) and also shown for the complete expression in Fig.~\ref{fig:deltasigLEP2}, one can further relax this bound by relating the up and down couplings such that the modifications to the individual up- and down-quark production rates cancel one another.
+As can be seen from Eq.~(\ref{eq:LEP2appr}) and also shown for the complete expression in Fig.~\ref{fig:deltasigLEP2}, one can satisfy this bound by relating the up and down couplings such that the modifications to the individual up- and down-quark production rates cancel one another.
 The $Z$ contribution introduces an energy dependence of $\Delta \sigma/\sigma$ that generically weakens the LEP2 bound for values of $g_V^u$ away from the cancellation region $g_V^{ud} \approx - g_V^u$.

-Observe that the couplings required to resolve the discrepancy between the BMW lattice-QCD and data-driven calculations are close to the limit imposed by LEP2, making this channel a potential method for probing such a $Z'$.
+Observe that the couplings required to resolve the discrepancy between the BMW lattice-QCD and data-driven calculations can be close to the limit imposed by LEP2, depending on $g_V^u$, making this channel a potential method for probing such a $Z'$.
 Future $e^+e^-$ colliders such as FCC-ee, which would provide improved precision on the $e^+ e^- \to q\bar{q}$ rate, present an opportunity to search for this new physics.\\

-\textbf{Neutrino-electron scattering}: observations of $\nu_e e^- \to \nu_e e^-$, and other neutral current variations on this process, from Borexino \cite{Bellini:2011rx}, TEXONO \cite{PhysRevD.81.072001,TEXONO:2006xds}, and CHARM II \cite{CHARM-II:1994dzw}.
-For a 0.8 GeV scale $Z'$, this restricts the product $g_V^e g_V^{\nu} \lesssim 10^{-6}$ (see e.g. Ref.~\cite{Bilmis:2015lja}).
+\textbf{Neutrino-electron scattering}: observations of $\nu_e e^- \to \nu_e e^-$, and other neutral current variations on this process, from Borexino \cite{Bellini:2011rx}, TEXONO \cite{PhysRevD.81.072001,TEXONO:2006xds}, and CHARM II \cite{CHARM-II:1994dzw}, which restricts the product $g_V^e g_V^{\nu} \lesssim 10^{-6}$ (see e.g. Ref.~\cite{Bilmis:2015lja}).
 In our model, we do not induce a neutrino coupling, so these bounds are avoided. \\